'So Grateful We're Alive': Aeromexico Crash Survivor Tells His Story

 That includes Father Esequiel Sanchez of the Shrine of Our Lady of Guadalupe who suffered multiple fractures to his arm, but spoke to reporters by phone from a hospital in Mexico calling the survival of the all passengers and crew a miracle.

 “(If) the plane was any faster, the plane would’ve flipped.
-The plane was any higher, the story would’ve been very different,” said Sanchez.
+If the plane was any higher, the story would’ve been very different,” said Sanchez.

 He said a storm moved in just before take off.
 Time lapse webcam video showed it moving through Durango.